Point of Purchase Device

 early in process

-The Industrial Design team at Catalyst began the program working closely with the Mesh Systems team to define essential electronic components.
-The designers accommodated the electronics packaging of components and quickly generated a variety of concepts blending form, proportions, and aesthetics, while adjusting component placement to consider alternates for ergonomics and usability.
+The Industrial Design team at Catalyst began working closely with the Mesh Systems team to define essential electronic components.
+The designers accommodated the electronics packaging of components and quickly generated a variety of concepts blending form, proportions and aesthetics.
+Component placement was adjusted to consider alternates for ergonomics and usability.
 The concepts were paired down to a select group and refined based on the best solutions.
-This collection of concepts were then developed in three dimensional (3D) virtual renderings and set into simplified counter top and register scene.
-The development of these virtual renderings allowed Mesh Systems to review concepts with RJR in a contextually representative image and determine the best concept direction for further development.
+This collection of concepts were then developed into 3D renderings and placed within a simplified countertop and register scene.
+Mesh Systems used these renderings to provide context while consulting with RJR to determine the best concept for development.

-Once the final concept direction was approved, the Catalyst mechanical engineering team, working with the industrial design team, refined the device enclosure design.
-During the engineering development, considerations were taken to ensure the design would capture the aesthetic and functional requirements, while also simplify injection mold tooling for overall cost and complexity in manufacturing.
-The final engineering developed concept blended injection molded plastic enclosures, injection molded light pipe components, CNC machined lens material, and a sheet metal base component to provide the optimal configuration and construction for the device.
+Once the final concept direction was approved, the Catalyst mechanical engineering and industrial design teams worked together to refine the device enclosure design.
+Considerations were taken during this phase to ensure the design would capture the aesthetic and functional requirements, while also simplifying injection mold tooling for lower overall manufacturing cost and complexity.
+Engineers developed the optimal configuration for the device by blending injection molded plastic enclosures, injection molded light pipe components, CNC machined lens material, and a sheet metal base.

-During this process the Catalyst design and engineering team used 3D printing technology to develop initial prototypes to demonstrate the overall form and function of the device.
-Additional iterations of prototyping allowed the engineering team a mechanical assembly along with additional show models that would include all functional details and aesthetic refinements.
-Mesh Systems was able to share the 3D printed prototype models with RJR throughout the process to gain confirmation in direction and commitment from their client.
+During this process, the Catalyst design and engineering team demonstrated the overall form and function of the device using 3D printing technology to develop initial prototypes.
+Additional iterations of prototyping allowed the engineering team a mechanical assembly along with additional show models that included all functional details.
+Mesh Systems was able to share these prototype models with RJR throughout the process to gain confirmation in direction and commitment from their client.